Back to blog

 NextPage helps ecommerce teams map the buyer journey, identify cloud and application bottlenecks, tune CDN and cache behavior, review checkout dependencies, test campaign readiness, and create launch dashboards that engineering and operations teams can act on.
 The work starts with evidence, not assumptions, so fixes are prioritized by conversion risk and implementation effort.

-If your store slows down during campaigns, checkout becomes unreliable under spikes, or cloud spend keeps rising without better conversion, a peak-traffic readiness assessment can separate quick wins from the architecture changes that need a proper sprint.
+If your store slows down during campaigns, checkout becomes unreliable under spikes, or cloud spend keeps rising without better conversion, a peak-traffic readiness assessment can separate quick wins from architecture changes that need a proper sprint.
+When the remediation list becomes a broader product roadmap, use the MVP Scope Builder and Custom Software Cost Estimator to separate launch-critical work from later modernization.

 Frequently Asked Questions